chalanadesilva/serial_button_keyboard/README.md

   - **Pin 4**: Button 3
   - Each button is connected between the pin and GND; pull-up is enabled internally in code.

+- **Storing and Using Keystrokes:**
+  - First, connect the Arduino to your computer and use the serial monitor to assign the desired text or commands to each button.
+  - After storing your commands, unplug the USB cable and connect the Arduino to another computer.
+  - To keep the stored values when unplugged, use an external power supply (such as a battery or USB power bank).
+Without external power, the Arduino will reset and lose its stored variables.

-- **Triggering Actions:** When a button is pressed, the board injects the stored text (or command) as keystrokes.
+- **Triggering Actions:** When a button is pressed, the Arduino injects the stored text (or command) as keystrokes.
+If a button has `\delete` stored, pressing it clears its assigned command.

 ## Available Functions